JDBotelheiro/Data-Pipeline-using-Kakfa-and-Spark/README.md

 <!-- ROADMAP -->
 ## RoadMap

- * [ ] Containeraized each step
+ * [ ] Containerized each step
- * [ ] Add anonymization api while doing the data preprocessing
+ * [ ] Add anonymization API while doing the data preprocessing
- * [ ] Use the clean data from Kafka for a live dashboard (simulate restaurant when reciving the orders) or add a machine learning using this data
+ * [ ] Use the clean data from Kafka for a live dashboard (simulate the restaurant when receiving the orders) or add machine learning using this data

 <p align="right">(<a href="#readme-top">back to top</a>)</p>